Browse AIRLINES, AIRPORTS and SCHEDULES.

 Florida eagerly anticipated the new era, planning for another boom in tourism, and it didn't have to wait long.
-On December 10, 1958, the first domestic jet service in the U.S.A. was inaugurated when National Airlines chartered two of Pan Am's Boeing 707's to fly the New York to Miami route for the winter season.
+On December 10, 1958, the first domestic jet service in the U.S.A. was launched by National Airlines on its New York to Miami route using two leased Pan Am Boeing 707-121's.

-Discover the eight domestic and eight international airlines serving Florida with the first generation of jet airliners in airlines and aircraft from 1958 to 1963.
+Discover the seven domestic and nine international airlines serving Florida with the first generation of jet airliners in airlines and aircraft from 1958 to 1963.

 See what the six Florida airports that landed the new jets looked like in Florida airports enter the jet age.